 Overview of Microsoft AZ-900 Exam Objectives

 If you want to pass this certification test, you are required to demonstrate capabilities in specific topics.
 The understanding each of them will guarantee success in Microsoft AZ-900.
 Below are the details of these objectives.

 - Understanding Cloud concepts: 15-20%

 The candidates would be required to describe the advantages and considerations for utilizing Cloud services.
 This includes understanding terms, such as Scalability, High Availability, Agility, Disaster Recovery, Fault Tolerance, and Elasticity.
 They should also know the principles associated with economies of scale, as well as the differences between Operational Expenditure and Capital Expenditure.
 The test takers should also develop the capacity to describe various odds between Software-as-a-Service, Platform-as-a-Service, and Infrastructure-as-a-Service.
 This involves describing, comparing, and contrasting PaaS, SaaS, and IaaS.
+You can learn more about this on software development companies’ blogs such as Sumasoft.com.
 Additionally, the applicants should have an understanding of differences between Private, Public, and Hybrid Cloud forms.